nichtsam/syke/docs/psyche-analysis/psyche-analysis-model.md

 # Psyche Analysis Model

 This document defines a standardized framework for capturing, recording, and analyzing psychological states.
-It covers a curated set of fundamental emotions, structured data models for tracking psychological information, and formulas for deriving key psychological metrics.
+It covers a curated set of fundamental emotions, structured data models for journaling psychological information, and formulas for deriving key psychological metrics.

 ## Emotion Structure